Main Cathedral of the Russian Armed Forces: Glass mosaics

 Stained glass mosaics in the cathedral's vault feature various Red Army orders, accompanied by their respected ribbons that denote their class.
 Many of these orders display the faces of prominent military leaders from the Imperial Russian Army, who made a significant contribution to the Russian history.
 The Soviet Union's renewed wave of nationalism during the Great Patriotic War prompted the inclusion of the most revered Orthodox Christian saints who had served in the historical armies of Russia.

 On September 5, 1943, a historic meeting in the Moscow Kremlin took place between Metropolitan Alexius and Soviet leader Joseph Stalin.
 After the meeting, the Communist Party of the Soviet Union permitted the Orthodox Church to legally function and operate after nearly two decades of severe oppression.
 Those churches that had not been destroyed by the Communist government began to reopen across the Soviet Union.

 The following orders are depicted in the mosaics: The Order of Alexander Nevsky (First Class), Order of Bogdan Khmelnitsky (First Class), Order of Ushakov (First Class), Order of Nakhimov (First Class), Order of Suvorov (First Class), Order of Kutuzov (First Class), Order of Victory, Order of the Red Banner, Order of the Red Star, and the Order of the Patriotic War (First Class).

+In April 2020, prior to the cathedral's opening, photos were released of mosaics that included depictions of some depicting then-President Vladimir Putin, Defence Minister Sergei Shoigu, FSB Director Alexander Bortnikov, Foreign Minister Sergei Lavrov, and the 2014 Russian annexation of Crimea.
+These were removed before the opening, reportedly at the request of Putin.
+A mosaic depicting Soviet leader Joseph Stalin was also criticised.